Author – Alex Wolfram

 - 2016:Openly gay Republican Peter Thiel founder of Paypal, was invited to speak at the Republican National Convention.

-- Antifa Democrats begin tearing down confederate statues to erase its racist past.
+- Antifa Democrats begin tearing down confederate statues to erase their racist past.

 - Confederates were Democrats, and Democrats seditiously have been rewriting history for decades.